CS-433/ml-project-1-jaggifanclub/README.md

 - Regularized logistic regression

 All functions used are divided between 4 python files:
-- ***Implementations.py*** for the principal methods which can be directly seen in the main file (pre-processing, cross-validation, ML methods).
+- ***Implementations.py*** for the principal methods which can be directly seen in the main file (pre-processing, cross-validation, ML methods...).
-- ***Secondary.py*** for all methods used by the principal methods but not directly in the main file (gradient/loss computation, feature creation).
+- ***Secondary.py*** for all methods used by the principal methods but not directly in the main file (gradient/loss computation, feature creation...).
 - ***Plot.py*** for the functions used for any visualization.
 - ***proj1_helpers.py*** for provided functions, used for data loading and submissions creation.
 Every function features a commentary on its use, particularly extensive for the more convoluted ones.
-Note that for the required functions using gradient descent, we use an additional argument for visualization purposes, but its default value allow their standard use.
+Note that for the **required** functions using gradient descent, we use an additional argument for visualization purposes, but the function can be used without paying attention to it.

 The repository contains different folders:
 - ***best_models_perf*** contains lists of accuracies on the optimized versions of each method, used for models comparison using boxplots.